WHAT IS THIS?

 Our suppliers and service providers

-34. Our work for you may require us to provide information to third parties who will use your information for the purposes of providing services to us or directly to you on our behalf.
-Such third parties may include insurers, for example.
+33. Our work for you may require us to provide information to third parties who will use your information for the purposes of providing services to us or directly to you on our behalf.
+Such third parties may include for example insurers, payment processing, software providers and mailing services.

 Others involved in your case or matter

-36. Our work for you may require us to provide information to third parties such as law firms, accountants, counsel, expert witnesses, medical professionals and other professional advisers, who will use your information in connection with your case or matter (see paragraphs 10 to 14 for a full list of third parties we deal with).
+35. Our work for you may require us to provide information to third parties such as law firms, accountants, counsel, expert witnesses, medical professionals and other professional advisers, who will use your information in connection with your case or matter (see paragraphs 12 to 13 for a list of third parties we deal with).
 They may provide their own services directly to you.

-37. Where we are engaged by a third party such as a bank or lender in connection with your contract with them, we may share information with that third party about the progress of the case.
+36. Where we are engaged by a third party such as a bank or lender in connection with your contract with them, we may share information you provide to us with that third party about the progress of the case.

 Credit/debit card payment processors

-41. When you pay for any services over the telephone/internet, your credit/debit card payment is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
+40. When you pay for any services over the telephone/internet, your credit/debit card payment is processed by a third-party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us using the details at the end of this policy.

 Other ways in which we may share your personal data